What is the State Board & CBSE Board?

 CBSE focuses on providing a standardized education system across the country, emphasizing a structured and comprehensive approach to learning.
 The CBSE curriculum is designed to foster analytical thinking, problem-solving skills, and a broader understanding of subjects.
 CBSE examinations, such as AISSE (All India Secondary School Examination) for class 10 and AISSCE (All India Senior School Certificate Examination) for class 12, are recognized nationwide and hold significance for admission to higher education institutes.

-CBSE board vs State Board
+CBSE Board vs State Board

 CBSE (Central Board of Secondary Education) and State Boards are two different educational boards in India that conduct examinations and manage the curriculum for secondary and senior secondary education.
 Here are some points of comparison between CBSE and State Boards: